antonsolomko/snooker-andy/README.md

 The [Andy](http://snooker.andyscorer.org) rating system is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications.
 It assesses a player's strength as ability to win frames.

 Rigorously speaking, the introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
-Parameters of the distributions (mean and variance) are adjusted periodically based on the games played recently to reflect the outcomes.
+Parameters of the distributions (mean and variance) are adjusted periodically based the games outcomes.

 #### Assumptions:
 * players try to win every frame,